-- 3.12 Additional information about the probation process for academic staff is given in Appendix 1. - 3.13 Staff appointed into management roles are required to attend and complete the UWE Manager development programme during their probation period.
+- 3.12.
+Additional information about the probation process for academic staff is given in Appendix 1. - 3.13.
+Staff appointed into management roles are required to attend and complete the UWE People Manager Programme during their probation period.
 This programme consists of a series of modules which offer support to new managers so that they are able to fulfil the role requirements.
-Human Resources will liaise with managers to book them onto the relevant training courses.
+People and OD will liaise with managers to book them onto the relevant training courses.